Grand Canyon: South Rim and Bright Angel Trail

 The Colorado River flows from the lowlands east and north of the park into the Kaibab uplift.
 Isn't that amazing, that a river flows into the highlands, not away from them!
-The fold that caused this uplift is called a monocline.
+The fold that caused this uplift is called a monocline, which is a fold with only one tilted panel (or limb).
 Photo taken from the Desert View area.

 Be sure to get to the rim for sunrise and sunset!
 This is a sunrise view showing Plateau Point with the Bright Angel trail visible on it.

 The eastern Grand Canyon certainly is colorful!